jfhbrook/jfhbrook.github.io/_posts/2010-09-08-chernoff-ffffuuuuuu.md

 > Looking at the wikipedia example, I don't see any reason that this
 > cannot be done with matplotlib.

-Am I the only one that got a big confused by this? :S
+Am I the only one that got a bit confused by this? :S